informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/14-multi-contexts.md

 To avoid copying the body of `query_person` for all context types, we want to have a _generic_ implementation of `QueryPersonContext` for _any_ context that has `FsKvStore` in one of its fields.
-But if we recall from earlier sections, we already come up with the design pattern for implementing context-generic components like `Greeter`.
+But if we recall from earlier sections, we already came up with the design pattern for implementing context-generic components like `Greeter`.
 So why not just turn `QueryPersonContext` itself into a context-generic component?